A Survey of PPG's Application in Authentication: Research Gaps and Future Work

-\textbf{The influence of external factors}: The PPG signal is collected by the optical principle.
-The external lighting conditions affect the signal quality.
-Wearable devices have become increasingly popular for capturing PPG signals.
-Thus, motion artifact noise caused by movement may significantly impact the cardiac signal, threatening the feasibility of processing solutions.
-While filtering noise is an option, it can also alter the timing information of the PPG signals during a cardiac cycle.
-Moreover, skin temperature and skin tone will also affect the quality of the PPG signal.
+\item[] \textbf{The influence of external factors}: External factors that affect PPG signals include light conditions, physical movement, skin temperature, and skin tones.
+PPG signals are collected by following the optical principle, implying that the external lighting conditions affect the signal quality.
+Wearable devices are a popular choice for capturing PPG signals, but the collected PPG signals are often affected by motion artifact noises caused by the physical movement of the wearer.
+Moreover, skin temperature and skin tone affect the quality of the PPG signal. \end{itemize}

-The second challenge comes from the \textbf{dataset}.
-Table~\ref{tab_datasets} presents a comparative analysis of publicly available datasets in different dimensions.
+The second challenge is the availability of high-quality \textbf{dataset}.
+Table~\ref{tab_datasets} {compares the publicly available datasets, focusing on the common features.
+These metrics were chosen according to their widespread use in the literature, their relevance to our research objectives, and their ability to provide a holistic understanding of the dataset characteristics.
+The information presented in the table is derived solely from the dataset descriptions.} The most extensive dataset with different states has merely 170 participants' signals.
 It is challenging to collect an extensive data set in different states (movement status and emotions) as a physiological signal.
-The current data set with the most extensive data with different states has only 170 participant signals.
 Moreover, the interval between their measurements was only 18 days.
-In existing datasets, the resting state PPG signals are mainly considered.
-The controlled environment in the experiment is far from our daily life, indicating that the signal noise in the data is significantly less than that in the real-world application.
-To solve the above challenges, we should first construct a large dataset of PPG signals.
-In addition to recording the PPG signals in different states in the data set, the controlled experimental environment should be replaced with the daily life setting to simulate the actual scenario.
+Most existing datasets consider PPG signals collected in the resting state.
+The controlled environment in the experiment is different from our daily life, indicating that the signal noise in the data is significantly less than that in the real-world application.

 The third challenge is the \textbf{overhead of the device}, especially in continuous authentication.
-Continuous authentication requires sensors to continuously monitor the user's physiological signals, which requires additional computational resources and energy overhead.
-These overheads are important issues in resource-limited wearable devices and smartphones.
-In the future, intelligent power management can be introduced in the certification process.
-For example, we wake up the authentication system only when sensitive operations are performed.
+Continuous authentication requires sensors to continuously monitor the user's physiological signals, implying the need for additional computational resources and energy overhead.
+These overheads are significant issues for resource-limited wearable devices and smartphones.